JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/explanation/generators/probe.md

 ```

-Then you can use the generator to produce a counterfactual as follows:
+Generating a counterfactual with the data loaded and generator chosen works as follows:

+Note: It is important to set the convergence to ":invalidation_rate" here.

 ```julia
 linear_counterfactual = generate_counterfactual(